-'''

-nfrwt The number of steps between writes (default = 1) dtfwrt The time increment between writes (default = 0)

-'''

-ndsave The number of datasets retained on disk.
-It is recommended that at least two datasets are saved. (default = all)

-niterw The number of iterations between writes (default = 0)
+- nfrwt The number of steps between writes (default = 1) - dtfwrt The time increment between writes (default = 0) - ndsave The number of datasets retained on disk.
+It is recommended that at least two datasets are saved. (default = all) - niterw The number of iterations between writes (default = 0)

-The TERMINATION data section specifies when an automatic incrementation solution is to terminate.
+The TERMINATION data section specifies when an automatic incrementation stage is to terminate.
 It is compulsory if INCREMENTATION has been specified.
 If more than one termination criterion has been specified, termination will occur following the first criterion to be satisfied.
 Insert zero to ignore a particular option.

-TERMINATION tlamdx [maxinc maxnod mxvar rmxdsp dlterm]
+TERMINATION tlamdx [maxinc maxnod mxvar rmxdsp dlterm icktrm]

-tlamdx The maximum total load factor to be applied (default = 0)

-maxinc The maximum number of further increments to be applied from the time of specification of this NONLINEAR CONTROL (default = 1).

-mxnod The node number of displacement to be limited (default = 0).

-mxvar The variable number of displacement to be limited at node mxnod (default -0)

-rmxdsp The maximum displacement of node mxnod variable mxvar (default = 0).

-dlterm The minimum value of dlamda on iteration 0 in an arc-length solution below which the solution terminates (default = 1E-15).
+tlamdx maxinc The maximum total load factor to be applied (default = 0) The maximum number of further increments to be applied from the time of specification of this NONLINEAR CONTROL (default = 1). mxnod The node number of displacement to be limited (default = 0). mxvar The variable number of displacement to be limited at node $mxnod$ (default = 0). rmxdsp The maximum displacement of node mxnod variable mxvar (default = 0). dlterm The minimum value of dlamda on iteration 0 in an arc-length solution below which the solution terminates (default = $1E-15$).
 See Notes.

+icktrm Check that maximum load factor tlamdx is reached at the end of the stage; stop if not and another stage is to follow.
+0 - do not stop (default) 1 - stop

-When automatic incrementation has been specified the analysis will terminate exactly at the specified value of tlamdx for analyses that are controlled by non arc-length automatic incrementation (i.e. isurfc = 0).
+When automatic incrementation has been specified the stage will terminate exactly at the specified value of tlamdx for analyses that are controlled by non arc-length automatic incrementation (i.e. isurfc = 0).